janEntikan/panda3d-docs/programming/rendering-process/stereo-display-regions.rst

 When you call :meth:`window.make_display_region()
 <.GraphicsOutput.make_display_region>`, it will implicitly return a
-StereoDisplayRegion instead of a regular DisplayRegion if your window or buffer indicates that it supports stereo output (that is, if window.isStereo() returns true).
+StereoDisplayRegion instead of a regular DisplayRegion if your window or buffer indicates that it supports stereo output (that is, if window.is_stereo() returns true).
 There are four ways that you can have a graphics output that supports stereo output: